 docker image load -i tswc-dac21.tar.gz

-You can simply run an interactive shell container using that image and explore image content using command:
+You can simply run an interactive shell container using that image and explore image content using the command:

 docker run -it tswc-dac21 bash